History of the Materials

 All 113 lessons were further complimented with detailed lesson plans with a variety of activities to promote interaction and communication such as information gap tasks, class surveys, conversation grid activities, games, debates, and a wide arrange of other communicative activities.
 To conduct these activities each lesson is supplemented with student handouts, and most lessons are further complimented with additional sound files for in-class use, slide shows, picture cards, etc. These complimentary materials were developed primarily by the foreign language methodologist Maren Behrend (Auckland).

-A print-edition of The Indonesia Way is under develpoment.
-Dr U Kozok and Yuni Hariyanti are presently working on the book whch is expected to be released in August 2014.
+A print-edition of The Indonesia Way was added by Dr U Kozok and Yuni Hariyanti in May 2014.